-Chernihiv: Russian missile strike kills five, Ukraine says
+Chernihiv: Russian missile strike kills six, Ukraine says

 "An ordinary Saturday, which Russia turned into a day of pain and loss.
 There are dead, there are wounded," he added.

-The city centre has been partially closed to allow emergency services access.

-Elsewhere, Russia has claimed that a Ukrainian drone hit a military airfield in the northwest Novgorod region.
+Elsewhere, Russia has claimed that a Ukrainian drone hit a military airfield in the northwest Novgorod region, causing a fire that was quickly put out.

-"As a result of the terrorist attack on the territory of the airfield, a fire broke out in the aircraft parking lot, which was promptly eliminated by fire brigades," the Russian defence ministry posted on Telegram.

 One plane was damaged but no casualties have been reported, it added.